zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ### `FHELinalg.conv2d` (::mlir::concretelang::FHELinalg::Conv2dOp)

-Returns the 2D convolution of a tensor in the form NCHW with weights in the form FCHW
+Returns the 2D convolution of a tensor in NCHW form with weights in FCHW form

 Traits: AlwaysSpeculatableImplTrait